hatimeria/HatimeriaExtJSBundle/Resources/doc/index.rst

         return $bundles;
     }

-Register DirectBundle route into your route config
+Register ExtJSBundle route into your route config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::